-Default Setting DHCP
+DHCP

-- If this router is directly connected to end node devices (or connected to end nodes via shared media) that will be assigned to a specific subnet, then you must create a router interface for each VLAN that will support routing.
-The router interface consists of an IP address and subnet mask.
-This interface address defines both the network number to which the router interface is attached and the router's host number on that network.
-In other words, a router interface address defines the network and subnetwork numbers of the segment that is connected to that interface, and allows you to send IP packets to or from the router. - Before any network interfaces are configured on the router, first create a VLAN for each unique user group, or for each network application and its associated users.
-Then assign the ports associated with each of these VLANs. - An IP address must be assigned to this device to gain management access over the network or to connect the router to existing IP subnets.
-A specific IP address can be manually configured, or the router can be directed to obtain an address from a BOOTP or DHCP server.
+An IP address must be assigned to this device to gain management access over the network or to connect the switch to existing IP subnets.
+A specific IP address can be manually configured, or the switch can be directed to obtain an address from a BOOTP or DHCP server.
 Valid IP addresses consist of four numbers, 0 to 255, separated by periods.
-Anything other than this format is not be accepted by the configuration program. - An interface can have only one primary IP address, but can have many secondary IP addresses.
+Anything other than this format is not be accepted by the configuration program.

+- An interface can have only one primary IP address, but can have many secondary IP addresses.
 In other words, secondary addresses need to be specified if more than one IP subnet can be accessed through this interface.
 Note that a secondary address cannot be configured prior to setting the primary IP address, and the primary address cannot be removed if a secondary address is still present.
-Also, if any router/switch in a network segment uses a secondary address from the same network or subnet address space. - If bootp or dhcp options are selected, the system will immediately start broadcasting service requests for all VLANs configured to obtain address assignments through BOOTP or DHCP.
+Also, if any router/switch in a network segment uses a secondary address, all other routers/switches in that segment must also use a secondary address from the same network or subnet address space. - ◆ If bootp or dhcp options are selected, the system will immediately start broadcasting service requests for all VLANs configured to obtain address assignments through BOOTP or DHCP.
 IP is enabled but will not function until a BOOTP or DHCP reply has been received.
 Requests are broadcast periodically by the router in an effort to learn its IP address.
 (BOOTP and DHCP values can include the IP address, default gateway, and subnet mask).
-If the DHCP/BOOTP server is slow to respond, you may need to use the ip dhcp restart client command to re-start broadcasting service requests, or reboot the router.
+If the DHCP/BOOTP server is slow to respond, you may need to use the ip dhcp restart client command to re-start broadcasting service requests, or reboot the switch.